rajakarthikeya-137/kovon_Notification-Dispatcher-/project-root/Readme.md

 # SQLite Database

-The database file
+The SQLite database file

 ```
 notification.db
 ```

-is automatically created on the first run.
+is automatically generated during the first application startup.

-The project uses two SQLite tables:
+The application creates the following tables automatically:

 - events
 - notifications